tanben/launchdarkly-context-playground/README.md

 Design and validate LaunchDarkly contexts for targeting and rollout strategy using this sample React.js app.

 ### Features:
+#### `NOTE`  Only available to feature flags enabled for client side use  like web or mobile SDK.
 * Test flag evaluation : targeting rules and percentage rollout with this app.
 * Identify and generate a report of contexts that will be included/excluded based on target rule or percentage rollout.

-Uses client-side SDK (React SDK) to make it easy to troubleshoot on the customer’s environment.
+* Uses client-side SDK (React SDK) to make it easy to troubleshoot.

 #### `Important`
-Create/Use a environment in your LaunchDarkly project if you will be testing with the sample data that is generated; 100 context, by this app to avoid mixing with your live data
+Use a lower environments in your Launchardkly project when testing with sample/test data to avoid mixing with your live data.

 ## Requirements
 * [LaunchDarkly account](https://launchdarkly.com/start-trial/)